rpunt/ansible_cockroachdb/docs/testing.md

 Integration tests require a running CockroachDB instance.
 The script will:

-1. Start a CockroachDB container using the configuration in `tests/integration/docker-compose.yml`
+1. Start a CockroachDB container using the configuration in `tests/integration/docker-compose.yml` with Podman
 2. Run the integration tests
 3. Stop the CockroachDB container when tests are complete